GrantMeStrength/TRS80gotek/README.md

 5. Obtaining a disk image

 Now format a USB stick to MS-DOS/FAT32 and put a TRS-80 bootable image on it.
+You can create a disk image in .hfe format using a piece of software called the [HxCFloppyEmulator](hxc2001.free.fr/floppy_drive_emulator/index.html).

 ## Using the GoTek with a FreHD hard drive emulator

+My TRS-80 Model 4 had only one good floppy, so my goal was to boot from the GoTek and then mount the [FreHD](http://members.iinet.net.au/~ianmav/trs80/emulator.htm) hard drive emulator.

+I was able to obtain an SD card with the necessary file structure from the kind folks on the [TRS-80 facebook group](https://www.facebook.com/groups/331822553911105/?multi_permalinks=859479207812101&notif_id=1582732527634985&notif_t=feedback_reaction_generic).